 Arizona Nursing Home Abuse Statistics:

-- Almost half of all abuse reports were made by social services or medical services.
+- Around 40 percent of all abuse reports were made by social services or medical services personnel.

-- There were more female victims than male victims.
+- There were more female victims than male.
 However, since females typically have a longer life span, according to APS, this may be the reason for this statistic.

 - Perpetrators not only consisted of nursing home staff members, but also family members and paid caregivers.